BitsNPiecesDev/bnp-react-register/README.md

 - `fieldsToShow`: An array of objects specifying the fields to display.
 Each object should have an `id` (unique identifier), `field` (field type), and optional properties like `label`, `helperText`, `validation`, `onChange`, and `type`.
 - `registerButtonLabel`: (Optional) Custom label for the registration button.
 - `registerButtonSize`: (Optional) Size of the registration button (`"small"`, `"normal"`, `"large"`).
-- `registerButtonColor`: (Optional) Custom color for the registration button.
 - `customRegisterButton`: (Optional) Custom JSX element to replace the default registration button.
 - `onRegister`: (Optional) Callback function triggered when the registration button is clicked.